OutSystems/docs-odc/src/eap/building-apps/data/relationships.md

 By default, Project Neo automatically creates an entity with the `Id` attribute.
 The `Id` attribute uniquely identifies each record in the entity.
 It's the primary key in the physical data model.

 Developers create an entity relationship between entity A and entity B by changing the **Data Type** of an attribute in entity B to `<entity A> Id`.
 In OutSystems this attribute in entity B is called the reference attribute.
 It's the foreign key in the physical data model.
-When a developer defines a reference attribute, OutSystems automatically:
+When a developer defines a reference attribute, OutSystems automatically creates:

-1. Creates the entity relationship.
+1. Entity relationship.
-1. Creates a relationship index to improve the performance of your app.
+1. Relationship index to improve the performance of your app.

 A relationship between two entities can be: